stavco9/mlops-final-project/docs/BASELINE_REPORT.md

 ## Analytic Approach
 The primary objective of the baseline LightGBM model is to predict anomalous states within a water distribution system.
 Utilizing sequential data derived from various features, the model identifies points of anomaly.
-The table below outlines these features.
+The table below outlines these features.<br>
 ￼
 ![Pasted Graphic](https://github.com/stavco9/mlops-final-project/assets/72156432/d18e6b40-6a2c-4f9b-b982-f4b1c0d883a5)

 The target variable is binary, indicating whether the current state is anomalous or not.
 LightGBM stands as a gradient boosting framework employing tree-based learning algorithms.
 Engineered for distributed and efficient operation, it offers several advantages: